-Situated in a lovely spot on what’s sometimes called New York’s hidden restarurant row, this tiny French bistro is one of those perfect restaurants you want to keep a secret.
-It’s small and cosy and a local favourite for romantic dinners, serving beautifully presented and delicious Provençale dishes.
+Situated in a lovely spot on what I call New York’s hidden restaurant row, this tiny French bistro is one of those perfect restaurants you want to keep a secret.
+It’s small and cosy and a local favourite for romantic dinners, serving beautifully presented and delicious Provençale-style dishes.

 In good weather, see if you can nab the amazing window seat that opens onto the street, perfect for lazy lounging (see below).

 18 Cornelia Street, New York, NY 10014